 There are still a few things that are a unclear about Tesla's tiles at this point, however.
 Tesla is expected to use both Silevo and Panasonic technology in its solar products, but these will need to prove they can work considering Silevo is still considered somewhat experimental.

 According to Tesla, the panels "exceed industry standards for durability and lifespan."
 The panels aren't actually built by Tesla, but rather by Panasonic, which are then re-sold by Tesla.
-These don't use the Silevo technology found in the tiles.
+These don't use the Silevo technology found in Tesla's tiles.

 'Plug it in and use it'